helloproclub/Milk-Tea/README.md

 ## How to Submit your project
 1. Please Star this repository
 2. Make a new issue on this repository following [this template](https://github.com/helloproclub/Milk-Tea/issues/1)
-3. Assign [Lead Programmer/Blinfoldking](https://github.com/blinfoldking) as assignees to your issue
 3. You can add your CV or other Portofolio either by uploading it in the same repo to your project or add a link to your CV and other Portofolio on your issue in this repository

 ### Example